mjfrigaard/sharing-your-work/manuscript/03chapter.md

 * **`>>`** and **`>`** - redirect output of program to a file (don't display on Terminal screen)
 * **`sudo`** and **`sudo -s`** (**BE CAREFUL!!**) performing commands as **`root`** user can carry some heavy consequences.

-### Command line skill #1: who is using what?
+### Command-line skill #1: who is using what?

 After downloading the files from Github, we've uploaded the zipped folder into the `Cloud/project`.
 In the RStudio.Cloud **Terminal** pane, we should see something like this:

 ![Cloud terminal prompt](images/03-cloud-terminal-prompt.png)

-The figure above might look like gobbledygook at first, but command line interfaces have a recognizable pattern if we know what we're looking for:
+The figure above might look like gobbledygook at first, but command-line interfaces have a recognizable pattern if we know what we're looking for:

 - First, we can almost always expect some `user@machine` identifier to tell us who we're signed is as and on what machine